FAQs

 • Rising 10th through 12th grade high school students as well as graduating seniors are eligible to apply.
 Students must be 15 years old by the first day of the program.
 Students who have graduated from high school who are 18 years of age may still apply for courses.

-• All admitted students must complete a Student Enrollment Form and submit a nonrefundable tuition deposit to guarantee their place in the program.
-Students and parents will be sent an acceptance email containing a link to complete the form and a prompt to submit your tuition deposit.
+• All admitted students must complete an Enrollment Form and submit a nonrefundable deposit to guarantee their space in the Summer Institute.
+Students and parents will be sent an acceptance email which will contain a link to complete the form.
+At the end of the form, the system will prompt you to submit the deposit via credit card or bank payment.

 • We only review applications after the application deadline.
 However, we recommend that students start the application process and submit their application before the deadline to guarantee their application is submitted in a timely manner.
 Please note that all supplemental documents must also be submitted by the deadline in order for your application to be considered.